freeplane/docs/src/docs/attic/new-wiki-initiative/understanding-nodes.md

 #### Purpose
 Node details, seen beneath the node core, displays closely-related information about the node core text.
 It adds meaning to the node.
 One way of looking at this relationship is like a book title and its sub title.
 It can elaborate, embellish, clarify, define, etc. - like a child node.
 But sometimes a child node seems too distant.

+Even images can be placed in node details.

 Node details can represent many different relationships to the node core.
 The following examples are in this format: